Subscribe to SoftLogica

 You can use either recorded URL, or get it dynamically at run-time.
 To get URL dynamically, you

-Selected variable will be incorporated into URL.
-You can add as many variables to URL path as you need.
+will be added to URL path.
+In this way you can add as many variables as you need.

 Method